PelionIoT/nanostack-border-router/README.md

 ![](images/structure.png)

-Code layout is organized like this:
+The code layout is organized like this:

 ```
 configs/                  Contains example configuration files